Adewumi25-tech/Email-Marketting/README.md

 👉 The subscribers increased in the first year 2017 -20018 and active users later reduced in the year 2019 and 2020, which means the newsletter was engaging in the first year only.

-👉 From the analysis, the number o subscribers increased from 2:00 pm - 3:00 pm
+👉 From the analysis, the number of subscribers increased from 2:00 pm - 3:00 pm

 👉 Almost all the subscribers are individuals and a small percentage of business subscribers.